transloadit/uppy/packages/@uppy/svelte/README.md

 ## Documentation

 Documentation for this plugin can be found on the [Uppy website](https://uppy.io/docs/svelte).
-At the moment, there is no documentation yet, so this link won't work.
+At the moment, there’s no documentation yet, so this link won’t work.
 Stay tuned for more info

 ## License